 “Nothing worth doing is completed in our lifetime; therefore we must be saved by hope.
 Nothing true or beautiful makes complete sense in any immediate context of history; therefore we must be saved by faith; Nothing we do, however virtuous, can be accomplished alone; therefore, we are saved by love.” – Reinhold Niebuhr

-Whether you’re writing a screenplay or a novel, every well-told story contains this crucial element: somewhere toward the end of the second act, the protagonist experiences a surrender, a death of his old identity.
+Whether you’re writing a screenplay, novel, or memoir, every well-told story contains this crucial element: somewhere toward the end of the second act, the protagonist experiences a surrender, a death of his old identity.

 The purpose of story is to reveal a transformation.
 We must die in order to be reborn.
 Most stories begin with the protagonist wanting something.
 The stakes are life and death; if he doesn’t achieve his goal, his life will be unimaginable.
 At the end of Act Two, he recognizes the impossibility of achieving his goal and he experiences a death of the meaning he’s attached to it.